- Instructions for Form 2553 - Introductory Material

 If your business purpose is based on one of the natural business year tests provided in section 5.03 of Rev. Proc.
 2002-39, identify which test you are using (the 25% gross receipts, annual business cycle, or seasonal business test).
 For the 25% gross receipts test, provide a schedule showing the amount of gross receipts for each month for the most recent 47 months.
 For either the annual business cycle or seasonal business test, provide the gross receipts from sales and services (and inventory costs, if applicable) for each month of the short period, if any, and the three immediately preceding tax years.
 If the corporation has been in existence for less than three tax years, submit figures for the period of existence.

-If you check box Q1, you will be charged a user fee of $2,700 (subject to change by Rev. Proc.
-2015-1 or its successor).
-Do not pay the fee when filing Form 2553.
+If you check box Q1, you will be charged a user fee of $5,800 (subject to change by Rev. Proc.
+2018-1 or its successor).
+Don’t pay the fee when filing Form 2553.
 The service center will send Form 2553 to the IRS in Washington, DC, who, in turn, will notify the corporation that the fee is due.

-If the corporation is not qualified to make the section 444 election after making the item Q2 back-up section 444 election or indicating its intention to make the election in item R1, and therefore it later files a calendar year return, it should write "Section 444 Election Not Made" in the top left corner of the first calendar year Form 1120S it files.
+If the corporation isn’t qualified to make the section 444 election after making the item Q2 back-up section 444 election or indicating its intention to make the election in item R1, and therefore it later files a calendar year return, it should enter "Section 444 Election Not Made" in the top left corner of the first calendar year Form 1120S it files.